conorriches/website/content/blog/pcbees.md

 With the PCBee v0 designed, my friend checked the schematics over (turns out I'd shorted the battery which would have made it become a very small heater, very temporarily) and he fixed the issue.
 We were ready to go ahead and get a small batch made up - from the fabulous Elecrow.

-Receiving a bundle of bees in the post was exhilerating, and as you can see - they looked stunning.
+Receiving a bundle of bees in the post was exhilarating, and as you can see - they looked stunning.
 I rushed the space and we all soldered some up, and they worked!

 It was time to get serious about this.